romesalarda/awsdjangotest/README.md

 2. Add staging environment - I.e. configure deploy.yml to create a staging environment?

 Higher Priority
-1. Implement monitoring using sentry for Django, cloudwatch for EC2
+1. Implement monitoring using sentry for Django (done), cloudwatch for EC2
 2. Setting up Emails to notify me if the build fails.
 3. Switching to RDS instead of local postgres??